 Conventional asthma medicines are highly effective, but there are some natural remedies you could use alongside them that may also be helpful.

 Several studies suggest taking vitamin D may help improve asthma control when used alongside conventional treatments.
-One study involving people aged 65 and older found those with uncontrolled asthma symptoms had lower levels of vitamin D compared with the volunteers with well-controlled symptoms (i).
+One study involving people aged 65 and older found those with uncontrolled asthma symptoms had lower levels of vitamin D compared with the volunteers with well-controlled symptoms (vi).
 After taking vitamin D supplements for 12 weeks, those with uncontrolled asthma said their symptoms had decreased significantly.
 The effect may be linked to the role vitamin D plays in modulating the immune system, the researchers claim.
+Another study suggests that vitamin D deficiency may have an effect on the inflammatory response in the airways (vii).
+Meanwhile a review of seven clinical studies with a total of almost 1,000 participants has also found that taking vitamin D supplements may reduce the need for taking steroid tablets for worsening asthma symptoms (viii).

 This mineral is a well-known muscle relaxant, which may help to expand the airways.
-Studies of inhaled magnesium as an emergency treatment for asthma also suggest it may be beneficial (iii).
+Studies of inhaled and injected magnesium sulfate as an emergency treatment for asthma also suggest it may be beneficial and that it may even reduce the risk of being admitted to hospital (xi).

-A plant pigment (flavonoid) found in onions, apples and black tea, quercetin is thought to help block or reduce the production and release of histamine, the chemical your body produces in response to an allergen that makes your airways narrower and irritated.
+A plant pigment (flavonoid) found in onions, apples and black tea, quercetin is thought to help block or reduce the production and release of histamine, the chemical your body produces in response to an allergen that makes your airways narrower and irritated (xii).

 High-strength multivitamin and mineral

-Try practicing this abdominal relaxation breathing technique from the Asthma & Allergy Foundation of America a few times each day:
+Meanwhile, try practicing this abdominal relaxation breathing technique a few times each day:

 Sit or lie down, and make yourself comfortable.